madara-tribe/Yolov7-StrongSORT-PlusPlus/README.md

 Mainly it can be used for "Traffic analysis", "Realtime Tracking" etc.

-This is basic material to improve many models for myself.
+This is basic material to improve many models as myself.

 <img width="690" alt="way" src="https://user-images.githubusercontent.com/48679574/223445547-c6e5e72c-c28d-459f-93dc-ab9bcff0c3d8.png">